CSchrader90/Custom-Transformer-Model-with-Tensorflow-2.3/README.md

 The tf.function decorator is used with an input signature for the __call__(self, encoded_input, output_length) method.
 This instructs Tensorflow to build the graph and will avoid retracing for different length inputs/outputs.

+Positional embeddings are used as specified in the original paper (Attention Is All You Need) which introduces the positional information into the sentences which when used with the self-attention and encoder-decoder attention mechanisms, allows more parallel processing without losing temporal information.

 ## Running

 Set the parameters within exec.py to define the exact architecture of the transformer + the input/output sources for embedded vocabularies and trainings sentences.